writethedocs/www/docs/conf/eu/2015/cfp.md

 to travel costs, however, please let us know and we will do what we can to help out.

-Proposal decisions will be sent by the middle of June.
+Proposal decisions will be sent by the end of June.

 ## Questions?